 If closure is needed

 If formal closure is needed, the child will usually need to go to theatre.
 Oral maxillofacial surgeons will repair these in most hospitals.
 This is because general anaesthetic is usually needed, and also because an environment where anaesthetics are available to protect the airway due to the risk from bleeding is a must.

 A bite block (eg a rolled-up piece of gauze, or a repurposed OPA positioned between the teeth) can keep the mouth open and teeth unclenched.

 The tongue will need to be held out of the mouth; this can be achieved by using a large suture through the centre that can be used to pull the tongue out.
-This will cause further trauma however.
+This may cause further trauma.
 The tongue can also be held out using a towel clamp.
 It then needs to be kept dry and saliva free to achieve a dry field for suturing.

 Lidocaine is usually injected for post-procedure comfort.
 The wound will be sutured with an absorbable suture, this negates the potentially difficult and distressing removal of sutures.
 There is no robust evidence that prophylactic antibiotics are needed, as long as the wound is sufficiently irrigated there is not a big infection risk.